County Attorney: Officer 'justified' in Aug. 7 fatal standoff shooting

-The officer who fired the shot that killed Troy Petersen — a suspect in two murders that shot at local police and deputies — will not be charged, Pottawattamie County Attorney Matt Wilber said during a press conference Monday.
+The officer who fired the shot that killed Troy Petersen — a suspect in two murders that shot at local police and deputies — will not be charged, Pottawattamie County Attorney Matt Wilber said during a press conference Monday morning.

 Given the evidence and the circumstances surrounding the shooting, Wilber said he felt Council Bluffs Police Officer Paul Damrow was justified in taking the shot.